-A non-interactive daemon for host management
+A secure, non-interactive daemon for remote host management and debugging

 flowchart LR;